sylvielsstfr/mySIT-COM2025/notebooks/2025-05-10-SL-ECDFS/README.md

 - Light curves using only DIA sources ==> Not enough DIA source in the SL position

 ## SL07_ManyLightCurvesOneTargetLSSTComCamDRPSourcesPSFprof.ipynb
-- Forced Photometry Object from DRP analysis
+- Forced Photometry Object from DRP analysis with PSF fluxes

 ## SL08_ManyLightCurvesOneTargetLSSTComCamDRPSourcesSersicprof.ipynb
+- Forced Photometry Object from DRP analysis with other fluxes

+## SL09_LuptonColoredCutouts.ipynb
+- Colored images wit make_lupton